DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/chart-layout.md

 author: Svetlana Nikulina
 ---
 # Chart Layout
-The **Diagram** tool creates a chart layout based on a predefined algorithm.
+The **Diagram** tool creates a chart layout based on predefined algorithms:

 - The **Tree** layout algorithm is used to draw hierarchical diagrams.
 It arranges shapes in a tree structure and aligns them based on their hierarchical level.